DaveBenham/VenomModules/README.md

 ## Color Coded Ports
 All polyphonic ports use brass cores, while monophonic ports use steel cores.

-*EDIT - the following Rhythm Explorer polyphonic ports are missing brass cores:*
-  - *RAND*
-  - *OR*
-  - *XOR ODD*
-  - *XOR 1*

-Input ports are on the base faceplate color with base labels.
-Output ports are on a contrasting color with inverted labels.
+Input ports are on the base faceplate color, and output ports are on a contrasting background color.

 [Return to Table Of Contents](#venom)